m1ghtym0/browser-pwn/README.md

 *   Safari
 *   Edge

-The core-part for Browser-Exploitation is their particular Rendering-Engine:
+The focus for this nexus on Browser-Exploitation is their particular Rendering-Engine:
 *   Chromium/Chrome:
     *   Blink
 *   Firefox